Innovate Product Design Ltd (INNOVATE) – Terms

 - 1.4 OWNERSHIP: All good design work is a creative process and a matter of opinion.
 As all work is owned and guided by you, subject to your approval, and dependent on your interpretation of all previous stages, INNOVATE cannot guarantee the future commercial or intellectual property success of your concept, idea or invention.

 - 1.5 LIABILITY: INNOVATE’s liability for each contractual stage of the design work is limited to the fees paid for that stage.
 Each contractual stage is independent, and final approval of prior stages is confirmed by your undertaking the next stage.
 Neither party is bound to continue to the following stage.
 Carefully check all aspects of the design and functionality during and after each stage, as by paying the final instalment for each stage you assume all responsibility for technical, design and commercial feasibility.
-At the end of each stage you may discontinue INNOVATE services and the appropriate CAD data will be made available.
+At the end of each stage you may discontinue INNOVATE services.
 External work in the project (i.e. work not undertaken by Innovate) thereafter is your responsibility alone.

-- 1.6 EXTENT OF ADVICE: The work INNOVATE provide to you is based on professional opinion and personal experience and is liable to include approximation or estimation.
-Third party help is advised with regards to legal or safety requirements.
+- 1.6 EXTENT OF INPUT AND ADVICE: You are employing and asking for INNOVATE’s design opinion and expertise to develop your idea and this is included in our fee.
+This will be based on professional opinion and personal experience and is liable to include approximation or estimation.
+INNOVATE are in no way liable for aspects of technical or financial feasibility.
+Third party help is advised in regards to legal, scientific or safety requirements.

 - 1.7 TIMING: INNOVATE fully intend to meet all deadlines offered at all stages however if significant changes are made to the scope or details of your project, delays may be unavoidable.
 INNOVATE will endeavour to meet deadlines set but where delays are unavoidable no party can be held liable for third party losses.